orhngkc/kitup/README.md

 # kitup
 kitap

 <b>It is a 20-21 internship project.
 It is designed to be a platform where people can directly exchange, sell and donate books with each other.
-Currently, it is less functional and can be improved. (vanillap php)</b>
+Currently, it is less functional and can be improved. (vanilla php)</b>